Jake Shane

-Jacob Shane Roshkow (born October 27, 1999) is an American influencer and comedian.
+Jacob Shane Roshkow (born October 27, 1999) is an American social media personality, comedian, and actor.
 In 2023, his TikTok videos featuring humorous reenactments of historical events went viral.
 Also in 2023, he was nominated for a Streamy Award and appeared on TikTok's inaugural LGBTQ+ Pride Visionary Voices List and on the Forbes 30 Under 30 list.

 Early life

-Jacob Shane Roshkow was born on October 27, 1999 in Los Angeles, California and moved to Washington Heights in New York at the age of 2.
+Jacob Shane Roshkow was born on October 27, 1999, in Los Angeles, California, and moved to Washington Heights in New York at the age of two.
 His mother, Helaine Olen, is an author and columnist for The Washington Post.
 He has described himself as "a closeted kid".
 He has stated that he did acting as a child, performing in his school's production of Thoroughly Modern Millie in sixth grade, but quit due to his insecurities after switching schools.
-He also took improv lessons at the Gotham Comedy Club while attending high school on the Upper West Side, Manhattan.
+He also took improv lessons at Gotham Comedy Club while attending The Calhoun School on the Upper West Side, Manhattan.
 Shane moved to Los Angeles at 18 while working as an assistant at a record label.
 He attended the University of Southern California, where he graduated with a Bachelor of Arts degree in public relations in 2022.
+Shane is a non-religious Jewish person.